LavX/opensubtitles-scraper/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive open-source license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided that you include the original copyright notice and disclaimer in all copies or substantial portions of the software.

 This project is created for educational and personal use.
 Please respect OpenSubtitles.org's terms of service and robots.txt when using this scraper.